 The question at hand pertains more to higher-layer functional tests.
 These tests fall into many (potentially overlapping) categories: integration, end-to-end, system, acceptance, regression, and even performance.
 Since they are all typically black box, higher-layer tests do not necessarily need to be written in the same language as the product under test.

-On the other hand, languages like C, C++, C#, and Perl are less suitable for test automation.
-C and C++ are very low-level and lack robust frameworks.
-Although C# as a language is similar to Java, it lives in the Microsoft bubble: .NET development tools are not as friendly or as free, and command line operations are painful.
-Perl simply does not provide the consistency and structure for scalable and self-documenting code.
-Purely functional languages like LISP and Haskell are also poor choices for test automation because they do not translate well from test case procedures.
+Other languages are poor choices for test automation.
+While they could be used for automation, they likely should not be used.
+C and C++ are inconvenient because they are very low-level and lack robust frameworks.
+Perl is dangerous because it simply does not provide the consistency and structure for scalable, self-documenting code.
+Functional languages like LISP and Haskell are difficult because they do not translate well from test case procedures.
 They may be useful, however, for some lower-level data testing.

 8 Criteria for Evaluation

 There are eight major points to consider when evaluating any language for automation.
 These criteria specifically assess the language from a perspective of purity and usability, not necessarily from a perspective of immediate project needs.

 - Usability.
 A good automation language is fairly high-level and should handle rote tasks like memory management.
 Lower learning curves are preferable.
 Development speed is also important for deadlines.

 - Elegance.
 The process of translating test case procedures into code must be easy and clear.
 Test code should also be concise and self-documenting for maintainability.

 - Available Test Frameworks.
 Frameworks provide basic needs such as fixtures, setup/cleanup, logging, and reporting.
 Examples include Cucumber and xUnit.

 - Available Packages.
 It is better to use off-the-shelf packages for common operations, such as web drivers (Selenium), HTTP requests, and SSH.